 You may get a carpet glider if you have carpets or rugs in your house.
 This allows you to do more cleaning tasks in a single session.

 Greasy splotches on the floor beside the stove?
 Gone in an instant.
 Simply push the trigger to unleash the steam and let go to give the pad a nice wipe.

 The reservoir can’t store much water, which was an issue for some users.
 It was inconvenient for them to have to stop, refill and reheat while cleaning.

-We recommend the Bissell PowerFresh for a blast of fresh smell in your house.
+I recommend the Bissell PowerFresh for a blast of fresh smell in your house.
 It comes with two washable pads that clean thoroughly.

 Because of the swivel steering, the mop is simple to move around furniture.
 Because to the small floorhead, you can also reach behind low cabinets and furniture.

 Remove the floorhead and use the SpotBoost Brush to treat spots or persistent stains.
 It’s also great for cleaning grout.